 - In the Harry Potter franchise, the Chinese Fireball dragon — which is loosely based upon the mythical Chinese long — is alternately known as the "lion-dragon" and sports a lion-like visage complete with a mane of spikes around its neck and a short, cat-like snout.

-- Falkor the Luckdragon from The Neverending Story has the serpentine, wingless body of a traditional Chinese dragon and a maned, lion-like head.
+- The Neverending Story: Falkor the Luckdragon has the serpentine, wingless body of a traditional Chinese dragon and a maned, lion-like head.
 The film adaptation, by contrast, portrays him with much more canine features.

 - The classic Chinese dragon, or long, was said to be a composite of various animals, one of which was the tiger.

 - Another mythical dragon, the French Tarasque, is also said to have the head of a lion.

 - It's possible that this may be Older Than Dirt.
 Anthropologist David E. Jones has suggested that dragon myths are simply an amalgamation of the most dangerous predators faced by human ancestors — snakes, crocodiles, birds of prey, and large cats.

 - Dungeons & Dragons: